How to fit a stair runner

-Stair rods are purely decorative and it is essential to fit your stair runner using gripperods.
-Gripperrods come in both medium and short pin depending on the thickness of the carpet being fitted.
+Stair runners are purely decorative and it is essential to fit your stair runner using gripper rods.
+Gripper rods come in both medium- and short-pin depending on the thickness of the carpet being fitted.

-Attach one piece of gripper to the bottom of each riser, approximately 25mm (1”) up from the tread, ensuring that the pins facing down towards the tread and the gripper is centred, so that it will not stick out at either side of your runner.
+- Attach one piece of gripper to the bottom of each riser, approximately 25mm (1”) up from the tread, checking that the pins facing down towards the tread and the gripper is centred, so that it will not stick out at either side of your runner.

 Once you have attached gripper to every tread and riser to which you will be fitting your runner, you can install your underlay.

-Cut a rectangle of underlay 100mm (4”) narrower than the width of your runner and long enough to start from the gripper on the tread, run out and over the nose of the stair and butt up to the gripper on the riser below.
+- Cut a rectangle of underlay 100mm (4”) narrower than the width of your runner.
+It should be long enough to start from the gripper on the tread and run over the nose of the stair and butt up to the gripper on the riser below.
 Ideally you should taper the underlay underneath the nose, so that it resembles the flap of an envelope.

-The underlay should not sit over the gripper but fit snugly right up next to it at each end.
-Either staple or use double sided tape to fix the underlay firmly in place.
+- The underlay should not sit over the gripper but fit closely to it at each end.
+Either staple or use double-sided tape to fix the underlay firmly in place.

-Repeat for each stair until complete and you are ready to fit your runner.
+- Repeat for each stair until complete and you are ready to attach the carpet runner to your stairs.

 RunnerFirst identify which way the pile of your runner lays smooth by rubbing your hand back and forth across it.
 Your aim is to lay your runner with the pile running smoothly down the riser.
 Not only will this look better, but it will mean that your runner also catches less dirt.

 To fit your carpet runner, you'll need to follow these steps: